Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Scroll Mishaps.md

 # Scroll Mishaps
 *Source: Dungeon Master's Guide p.
 140*

-A creature who tries and fails to cast a spell from a spell scroll must make a DC 10 Intelligence saving throw.
+A creature who tries and fails to cast a spell from a [[5.
+Mechanics/Items/Spell Scroll.md\|spell scroll]] must make a DC 10 Intelligence saving throw.
 If the saving throw fails, roll on the Scroll Mishap table.

 **Scroll Mishap**